kishan-sai/Personal-Finance-Tracker-with-Excel/Readme.md

 ![Income Tracker Screenshot](Income_Tracker.png)

-A smart, self-updating Excel dashboard that helps individuals take control of their personal finances.
-Track income and expenses, monitor savings, and uncover spending habits—all in one intuitive, visual tool.

 ## 🧾 Project Overview

 This project involves **fully interactive Excel dashboard** designed to track personal finances, categorize transactions, and visualize income and expenses.
 It empowers individuals to take control of their budget and financial decisions using data analytics—no third-party apps or complex tools required.

----

 ## 🎯 Objectives